Version 1.0 - Last Updated: 12 Jun 2024

 The same rules apply to Welsh students as English students with the following exceptions:

-There is further information on eligibility in the guidance chapters on the Student Finance Wales practitioners’ website.
+There's further information on eligibility in the guidance chapters on the SFW practitioners’ website.

 Postgraduate funding